In case that you still have any doubts please contact us by phone at +34 972 89 20 31 or email [email protected]

 Yes, La Molina offers a ski wear rental service, which includes the "soft” equipment needed for skiing or snowboarding: specialised ski or snowboarding clothes and gloves.
 Detailed information can be found in the rent ski wear section of this website.

-The La Molina and Alp2500 ski passes can be purchased from the La Molina online shop and at any of the resort's ticket offices during the hours detailed below.
+The La Molina and Alp2500 ski passes can be purchased from the La Molina online shop and at any of the customer service points during the hours detailed below.

-- Ticket offices on the Pista Llarga and Head Offices: from 8.30 h to 16.30 h Monday to Friday.
+- Customer service points on the Pista Llarga and Head Offices: from 8.30 h to 16.30 h Monday to Friday.

-- Opening times of the ticket offices at Roc Blanc and Font Canaleta: from 8.30 h to 14.00 h weekends only.
+- Opening times of the customer service points at Roc Blanc and Font Canaleta: from 8.30 h to 14.00 h weekends only.

 Yes.
-The daily ski pass for beginners allows adults and children to access all the resort’s green runs around the Pista Llarga, Trampolí and Coll de Pal zones, as well as the Johan Cruyff and Pista Llarga conveyor belt lifts.
+The beginners' pass gives access to the Pista Larga and Trampolín chairlifts and to the Johan Cruyff and Debutants conveyor belts.
 Consult the piste map for more information.

 We do not have a Freestyle ski pass but you can enjoy Freestyle areas such as the Snowpark Trampoline, Torrent Negre or the halfpipe in the Alabau sector.